paudan/treetagger-python/README.rst

 treetagger-python
 =================

-A Python module for interfacing with the Treetagger by Helmut Schmid.
+A Python module for interfacing with the TreeTagger by Helmut Schmid.

 Copyright (C) 2016 Mirko Otto